What could you do with the equity you release?

 Perhaps then, with this amount of capital locked up in our homes, it's not surprising that people have chosen to free up some of this money through equity release schemes.

 The million-dollar question is, what do you need to help you live a happier life?
 If you did free up some cash through equity release, what would you use it for and how would that have a positive effect on your life.

 Let’s break it down.
 ‘Equity’ is the market value of your home, less any outstanding mortgage or other debt secured on it.
 If you've lived in your home for a long time, you'll have probably seen local house prices rise steadily, so the amount of equity you now have could be quite substantial.

-‘Release’ means getting some of this money out of your home and into your pocket, without having to sell up and move out.
+‘Release’ means getting some of this money out of your home and into your pocket, without having to sell up and downsize.
 You can continue to live in your own home for the rest of your life, or until you move out permanently.

 How could the money help me?

 How you spend the equity you release is entirely up to you.
 The amount you can access will depend on your individual circumstances, but as an example, if you're 70, with a property value of £200,000, you may be able to consider releasing up to £78,000.
+Try our free equity release calculator to find out how much you could release.
 This means that if the amount of money you need for whatever reason is available through equity release, it could be the answer for you.
 To help you out, here are the top five ways people use their equity release:

 To pay off a mortgage or debts

 It’s not unusual for people in their fifties and beyond to still have mortgages or credit card debts and you may want to clear these before you retire.
 If you have an interest-only mortgage, equity release can also be an effective way of raising the money to pay off your loan when the term finishes – if you haven't already put other plans in place to pay off the balance.